-Not only does it offer a welcome jolt to start the morning, it can also be comforting and, in some ways, healing (that “ahh” feeling when you take the first sip, for example).
+Not only does it offer an energy-boosting start to the morning, it can also be comforting and, in some ways, healing (we all know that “ahh” feeling when we take the first sip).

 Well, it turns out that the Aztecs began their days in a similar way.
-Although not quite the drink we would identify as “coffee”, inhabitants of the Aztec Empire enjoyed a bitter concoction known as xocolātl (or “bitter water”).
+Although it was not quite the drink we identify as “coffee” today, inhabitants of the Aztec Empire enjoyed a bitter concoction known as xocolātl (or “bitter water”).

 Xocolātl was derived from cocoa, which grew natively across much of Mesoamerica, and was adopted by Maya civilizations before the Aztec Empire emerged.

 The Maya consumed xocolātl first thing in the morning, similar to how we take our coffee today.
 Impressed by its ability to raise both mood and energy levels, they attributed it with healing properties and, as a result, it was often given to those suffering from ailments.

 Like coffee, it also appears to have transcended classes – both poor and rich enjoyed xocolātl equally.